 - Chargebacks are common with third-party providers when dealing with online customers because consumers will see the name of the credit card processor rather than your company name.
 It’s a good idea to make sure the customer understands that during the checkout phase.

-- All you need to accept cards is a smartphone or tablet, a card reader, and an app from your provider.
+- All you need to accept credit cards is a smartphone or tablet, a card reader, and a mobile payment app from your provider.

 - You’ll pay fees and transaction fees just as you would with a traditional merchant account.